veochae/ENIA-5120/README.md

 - Update a lab/homework entry there to change Canvas assignment names, points, or due dates.
 - Each session’s metadata simply references an `assignment_key`, so you never have to duplicate the settings.
 - Quiz placeholders also live in the same file; when you know the dates, adjust the `due_at` values (ISO-8601 strings) and the automation will update Canvas on the next push.
+- Session dates live under `sessions:`; the sync script automatically locks each Canvas module until one week before its session date.
+- Homework entries also note `release_session`, which documents when each assignment is unlocked relative to the weekly sessions.

 ## Automation overview